omerbsezer/Reinforcement_learning_tutorial_with_demo/README.md

 ### Exploration and Exploitation:
 - Reinforcement learning is like trial-and-error learning.
 - The agent should discover a good policy.
-- Exploration finds more information about the environment.
+- Exploration finds more information about the environment (Gather more information).
-- Exploitation exploits known information to maximise reward
+- Exploitation exploits known information to maximise reward (Make the best decision given current information).

 ### Prediction & Control Problem (Pattern of RL algorithms):
 - Prediction: evaluate the future (Finding value given a policy).